︎ CONTACT:

 Material: 2x 100 ft. rolls of digitally transferred Color Negative 16mm film

 Nola, Apt. features two segments of a solo Eryka witnessed Nola performing when they first met.
-Partially influenced by visiting the Western Wall in Jerusalem in 2013, the solo explores the act of private ritual put on public display, and inversely, the individualization of public ritual.
+Partially influenced by visiting the Western Wall in Jerusalem in 2013 during their Birthright, the solo explores the act of private ritual put on public display, and inversely, the individualization of codified, public ritual.

-The Western Wall is the only remains of the Second Temple of Jerusalem, held to be uniquely holy by the ancient Jews and destroyed by the Romans in 70 CE.
+Held to be uniquely holy by the ancient Jews, The Western Wall is the only remains of the Second Temple of Jerusalem, destroyed by the Romans in 70 CE.
+It is located within the larger complex of the Temple Mount, known to Muslims as Haram al-Sharif, which houses significant Islamic landmarks such as the Al-Aqsa Mosque and the Dome of the Rock, making the area a focal point of religious and political tensions.
 There is a lasting practice of kissing the surface, placing notes, or whispering into the crevices of this wall by visitors.
-The wall is also strictly divided by gender - women are allotted about half of the space devoted to men - though it is easy to peer through the fencing to witness the practices of those on the other side.
+The wall is also strictly divided by gender - women are allotted about half of the space devoted to men - though it is possible to peer through the mechitzah (partition) to witness the practice of those on the other side.

 Switching the context of Nola’s performance [back] to a private setting brings the work to a confrontation with its own vulnerability.
-Adding a third layer of celluloid film documentation creates a new, fragile dynamic between performer and viewer.
-The editing of the performance by the filmmaker emphasizes the sensual element in the performance and juxtaposes choreographic moments located at the poles of the brutal, and the more gentle, perceived through the lens of the female gaze.
+Adding a third layer of celluloid film documentation creates a new, fragile dynamic between performer, ritual and audience, (who is in this case a single, scrutinizing documentarian).
+The editing of the performance by the filmmaker emphasizes the sensuousness of the performance and juxtaposes choreographic moments located at the poles of the brutal, and the gently erotic, perceived through the lens of the queer, femme gaze.

 S C R E E N I N G S